 The Kerry is a small-sized, fine-boned dairy breed, mostly black in color.
 Cows weigh between 780-1000 pounds and are horned.
 Milk production averages 7000-8000 pounds, but can occasionally exceed 10,000 pounds, with over 4% butterfat.
 Kerrys are hardy and long-lived, often still calving at 14-15 years of age.

 By 1983 the world population of pedigreed Kerrys had dropped to around 200.
 The Irish Department of Agriculture has since taken steps to support the maintenance of the breed and numbers are again creeping upwards.

-RARE.
+Critically endangered.
 Kerrys are globally rare, and thus the few herds in Canada are of great importance.

 American Livestock Breeds Notebook.
 The American Livestock Breeds Conservancy, Pittsboro, NC 1989.

 The American Livestock Breeds Conservancy PO Box 477; Pittsboro, NC 27312